mrZarei/IndesignToDrupal-Module/README.md

-//Html to Drupal
+## Html to Drupal
-//this module has been implemented intent to importing articles from Word document into drupal.
+# this module has been implemented intent to importing articles from Word document into drupal.